 The Daydream Club have now released two albums, one EP and there are plans for a third album later this year.
-While planning the release of latest album the ‘Piano Project’ we had an epiphany.
+While planning the release of the latest album the ‘Piano Project’ we had an epiphany.
 After four years we concluded the old path to success was no longer relevant or viable.

 After looking at our accounts we calculated that we were paying approximately £5,000k to promote each release.
 That covered, recording, mixing and mastering, artwork, video production, distribution, radio pluggers, PR companies, and live tours.

-For an independent artist like The Daydream Club, landing a place on a national radio playlist is close to impossible and regional radio support although appreciated is frequently limited to one-off late night plays.
+For an independent artist like The Daydream Club, landing a place on a national radio playlist is close to impossible and regional radio support although appreciated is frequently limited to one-off late-night plays.
 This makes it almost impossible to build fame, momentum or sales.

-We concluded the use of traditional paid promotional channels was un-affordable and unsustainable.
-There was no way we could compete with major label backed artists for radio playlists, wall to wall press coverage and well paid live opportunities.
+We concluded the use of traditional paid promotional channels was unaffordable and unsustainable.
+There was no way we could compete with a major label backed artists for radio playlists, wall to wall press coverage and well paid live opportunities.
 We certainly couldn’t afford to keep on throwing away money for scant returns.